Job Profile of an Equity Researcher

 Career Progression:

-Most people entering as fresher’s start as trainee but if you are a CFA level 1 or higher you may directly make it to the associate level.
+Most people entering as fresher’s start as trainee but if you are a Level 1 CFA or higher you may directly make it to the associate level.

-- Associate: The trainees or the candidates with 1-2 years of work experience in finance field or CFA level 1 or 2 cleared candidates are recruited for this profile.
-Analysts provide written reports and company /industry opinions to the buy-side.
+- Associate: The trainees or the candidates with 1-2 years of work experience in finance field or with CFA level 1 or 2 cleared are recruited for this profile.
+Analysts provide written reports and company/industry opinions to the buy-side.
 Ideas and insights are passed on to sales for mass distribution.
 It requires frequent interaction with buy side clients via phone or office visits.

 - Senior Analyst: After a few years as associate one becomes a Senior Analyst.
 Senior Analysts have much more interaction with Buy-side (e.g. company road show: accompany CEO of company around country to meet with top buy-side clients)